Hey there traveler!

 Torc Waterfall is within Killarney National Park as well.
 It’s of course a beautiful sight.
 There are multiple paths up and around Torc Mountain.
 But the waterfall is easily accessible from the car park (parking lot) if you don’t feel like hiking.

 The waterfall is about 20 meters high (like 65 feet) and is at its best after a heavy rainfall.
 Obviously it’s tough to plan a trip around the weather, but it rains fairly often in Ireland so your chances seem good.

 If you end up taking a Ring of Kerry tour, you’ll be able to stop for views and pics.

 Muckross House is a 19th century Victorian mansion that you can tour (ticket info here) throughout most of the year.

 It’s really lovely and well-maintained, and has had some pretty interesting visitors in its history (think Queen Victoria).
-It’s a popular destination for tourists and rightly so.
+It’s a popular attraction for tourists and rightly so.

 Muckross Abbey was built for Franciscan friars in the middle 1400s.
 The well-preserved ruins are open to the public.
 And the graveyard on the grounds of the abbey is still in use to this day.